franc-carter/fhem-bauhn/README.md

 Put the following in your fhem config file to use it

-define PowerPoint Bauhn AC:CF:23:24:11:80
+define NAME Bauhn XX:XX:XX:XX:XX:XX

-attr PowerPoint setList off on
+attr NAME setList off on

+where NAME is the name you wish to call the device and XX:XX:XX:XX:XX:XX is the MAX address of the device